Sailors Conduct Damage Control Drills Aboard USS Ralph Johnson (DDG 114)

 PHILIPPINE SEA (Feb.
-9, 2022) Retail Services Specialist 2nd Class Edwin Johnson, from Royce City, Texas, gives the order to close hatches and scuttles during a damage control drill aboard Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114).
+9, 2022) Information System Technician 2nd Class, from Richland, Wash., descends a ladder well during a damage control drill aboard Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114).
 Ralph Johnson is assigned to Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Samantha Oblander)

 |Date Taken: